The Team

 Family First is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all staff and volunteers to share this commitment.

-Liz brings to the committee a considerable amount of professional experience and valuable links with a number of organisations.
-Liz was an Ipswich Borough Councillor for 23 years and during that time was Leader of the Council for 6 ½ years.
-She is a Suffolk County Councillor representing the Gainsborough Division and also Vice Chairman of the County.
+Liz brings to the committee considerable professional experience and valuable links with a number of organisations.
+She is the current Chairman of Suffolk County Council and a Suffolk County Councilor representing the Gainsborough Division.
 She is patron of the Charity Talitha Koum and has a number of other trusteeships and leadership positions in local organisations.
 With her council role, she has helped support many families and dealt with domestic and financial situations for residents.
-She also carries out casework for Ipswich MP Tom Hunt.
 Liz will bring expertise, time and invaluable links to Family First.

 Sarah’s background is in Family Support with Suffolk County Council.
 She has in depth experience with volunteers as a trainer, volunteer lead and as a volunteer herself.
 She started her involvement with Family First as a Family Volunteer.
 She has a wide range of qualifications including: Working With Families With Complex Needs, Domestic Abuse and Mental Health First Aid.